Anirudh9028/Test_Vagrant/README.md

 1. write a test that team has only four Foreign players
 2. write a test that team has atleast one wicket keeper

-** provided test data in json format :-
+** provided test data in json format :- Test_Vagrant/vagrant/jsonfile/testdata.json

-** To solve this I used Maven approach to create Project With help below dependency 1.testng :- To use TestNg FrameWork (IT listenrs , Annotations , XML(to run the suite)) 2.json-simple :- To manipulate json test data 3.extentreports :- To Genrate report
+** To solve this I used Maven approach to create Project With help addding below dependency

+1.testng :- To use TestNg FrameWork (IT listenrs , Annotations , XML(to run the suite))
+2.json-simple :- To manipulate json test data 3.extentreports :- To Genrate report